 Thanks to powerful automatic dialers – such as preview, progressive, power and predictive dialers – managers can easily cut down on remote agent down time by ensuring a steady stream of calls.
 With automatic dialers, especially predictive dialers, agents should have another call ready to go as soon as or shortly after ending their latest – your agents will never be this productive and efficient on their own.

 Remote contact center agents are a great way to boost productivity, cut costs and maintain a fully staffed team with highly skilled employees.
-While there are a few concerns that arise when agents work remotely, with proper managerial techniques, and through leveraging the full power and extensive list of robust features of contact center software solutions, any of these concerns can easily be mitigated if not fully removed.
+While there are a few concerns that arise when agents work remotely, with proper managerial techniques, and by leveraging the full power of the features and call center automations of your contact center software solution, any of these concerns can easily be mitigated if not fully removed.
 Remote agents are a great addition to any contact center arsenal, and can help ensure not only a high quality of service, but help make 24/7 customer service a reality – all while keeping costs as low as possible.